LabInternetPub/Exam2022_Unsolved/README.md

 That is, the lists not only need to contain tracks but also the moment in which they should begin and end when played in the disco or musical bar.

 We will call these lists **DJList**.
 They are going to be owned by a user, and instead of Tracks they will list **DJListTrackFragment**.
-Actually, DJListTrackFragment will play the role of an association class pointing to both a User and a Track, and containing the initial and final milliseconds of the track fragment.
+Actually, DJListTrackFragment will play the role of an association class pointing to both a DJList and a Track, and containing the initial and final milliseconds of the track fragment.

 Note that, conceptually, they are very similar to a Playlist but the implementation differs because we don't want DJList to have a list of track fragments (DJListTrackFragment).
 Instead, it will be the DJListTrackFragment that will point to DJList and Track.
-See the diagram on the blackboard.
+See the diagram on the blackboard and recall that you have already implemented something similar in your projects.

 For this exercise you should **implement** a REST method that handles @PostMapping("/api/djlist/{id}/tracks") API calls to register new track fragments associations with the DJList specified as parameter.
 We assume that the DJList already exists in the database